jrshittu/30-days-of-Python/day_2.md

 * Sandwich Order: Create a program to calculate a sandwich order and print the total cost.
 * Deck of Cards: Populate a list with a deck of cards.

-* Password Manager
-* The Ceasar Cipher
-* Nought and Crosses

   ## Solutions
   **Simon Says**